-The Higher Education Act requires that a student maintain satisfactory academic progress in order to receive financial aid under the student financial assistance programs authorized by Title IV of the Act.
+The Higher Education Opportunity Act requires that a student maintains satisfactory academic progress in order to receive financial aid under the student financial assistance programs authorized by Title IV of the Act.
 These programs include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study Program, and Federal Direct Loan programs.

-This policy for financial aid recipients is implemented in order to comply with current federal regulations.
-The policy reads as follows:
+This policy for financial aid recipients is implemented in order to be in compliance with current federal regulations.
+The SAP policy, which has three components that must be met, reads as follows: